ozkanpakdil/grepwise/INSTALL.md

 # GrepWise Installation and Local Run Guide

 This guide explains how to install and run GrepWise using either:
-- Prebuilt native executables (recommended) from GitHub Releases for Linux, macOS, and Windows
+- Prebuilt native executables (recommended) from [GitHub Releases](https://github.com/ozkanpakdil/grepwise/releases) for Linux, and Windows
 - The portable Spring Boot JAR (requires a JDK)

 You can also build from source if you prefer.